-Pennsylvania also implemented a Clinical Research ("CR") license program.
-Program guidelines note that eight CR licenses will be issued to operators who are partnered with one of Pennsylvania's major university health institutions.
+Pennsylvania has awarded 50 licenses that allow for three dispensaries per license and 25 processors, five of which can be vertically integrated.
+Operators are allowed up to five retail licenses for a total of 15 dispensaries.
+The state also implemented a Clinical Research ("CR") license program.
+Program guidelines note that eight CR licenses will be issued to operators partnered with one of Pennsylvania's major university health institutions.
 Each of the eight license holders can operate up to six dispensaries and one cultivation site.

-The play in the Quaker State is to build out infrastructure in anticipation of adult-use.
-Through the new Clinical Research program, 200 dispensaries will ultimately be allowed in this market.
-That said, no single operator can own more than 15 total, which should allow for relatively broad market participation.
+The play in the Keystone State is to build out infrastructure in anticipation of adult use.
+Through the Clinical Research program, 200 dispensaries will ultimately be allowed in this market.
+That said, no single operator can own more than 15 dispensaries, which should allow for relatively broad market participation.